|Objective||Measure the facade elements of a newly built house: walls, window finish, terrace ceiling, roof|

 By connecting points using lines, you can measure the sides of individual objects.
 And by connecting lines to create polygons, you can measure the surface area.
 Surface area can be calculated for symmetrical and asymmetrical geometrical shapes.
 It’s especially useful for uncommon projects.

-All of the selected lines, points or their combinations can be exported to AutoCAD with a single click.
+All selected lines, points or their combinations can be exported to AutoCAD with a single click.
 The resulting file will contain all the measurements and geographical data, as such the project designer will not need to draw them from scratch and save a significant amount of time.

 You can easily check the surface area of a roof, accurate placement of its individual elements, even the pitch in comparison to the horizon.
 Since the software is capable of presenting the information with the accuracy to the centimeter, even a small deviation in measurements shall be eliminated.